trymenowoss/Superstar-Racing-MooNs/README.md

 Select **Play Now**.
 Use the native game screen to create an account or sign in with your username/email and password.

-### 3. Complete the first launch

-On a clean installation, the first start performs the one-time game-file download and bootstrap as a temporary numbered Guest.
-Close the game after the download and lobby entry finish.

-Start `superstar-racing-launcher.exe` again.
-The native Login/Create Account screen opens directly.
-Create an account or sign in, then enter the lobby.

-Guest identities are temporary and uniquely numbered for active sessions.
-They never inherit or overwrite a registered player's profile.

 ### Verify the v1.4.7 download

 SHA-256 for **Superstar Racing MooNs.zip**: